Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ### <a id="Flame_Filter_Script"></a>Flame Filter Script ###

 Return to top of [Index](#Index)
 ### <a id="Drop_Filter_Script"></a>Drop Filter Script ###

+Drop Touchpoint (DRP)

+SELECT latest(statusValue) as statusValue FROM WorkloadStatus WHERE entity.name='ACME Banking'

 Return to top of [Index](#Index)